CurveDocs/curve-docs/docs/governance/overview.md

 Any user with a veCRV balance can vote on a proposal.
 Vote duration is always 7 days and a vote can not be changed once it has been conducted.

 Voting power **starts decaying halfway through the voting period**.
 If a user starts with 1000 veCRV, and the voting period is 7 days, they will still have a voting power of 1000 veCRV after 3.5 days but its starting to decay linearly until the end of the voting period.
-So, after another 1.75 days, the user will have a voting power of 500 veCRV, etc. This precausion taken to avoid whales from manipulating votes voting at the last minute.
+So, after another 1.75 days, the user will have a voting power of 500 veCRV, etc. This precaution taken to avoid whales from manipulating votes voting at the last minute.

 <figure markdown="span">
     ![Voting Power Decay](../assets/images/governance/decay_mid_vote.png){ width="500" }